UniDU: Towards A Unified Generative Dialogue Understanding Framework: Experiments

 \subsection{Corpora\&Metrics}

-There are ten dialogue understanding corpora in total spanned five tasks: dialogue summary (DS), dialogue completion (DC), slot filling (SF), intent detection (ID) and dialogue state tracking (DST).
-We choose two well-studied corpora for each task: one is evaluation corpus and the other is auxiliary corpus.
-The dataset statistics is shown in Appendix~\ref{sec:apdxa}.
+There are ten dialogue understanding corpora in total spanned five tasks: dialogue summary (DS), dialogue completion (DC), slot filling (SF), intent detection (ID), and dialogue state tracking (DST).
+We choose two well-studied corpora for each task: one is the evaluation corpus, and the other is the auxiliary corpus.
+The dataset statistics are shown in Appendix~\ref{sec:apdxa}.

 \textbf{Dialogue Summary}: We choose SAMS{ UM}~\cite{gliwa2019samsum} and D{ IALOG}S{ UM}~\cite{chen2021dialogsum} datasets.
-The common metrics for summary task are ROUGE scores, which measure the overlap of $n$-grams in the generated summary against reference summary.
+The common metrics for the summary task are ROUGE scores, which measure the overlap of $n$-grams in the generated summary against the reference summary.

 \textbf{Dialogue Completion}: T{ ASK}~\cite{quan2019gecor} and C{ ANARD}~\cite{elgohary2019can} are used.
 The metrics are BLEU score and exact match (EM) accuracy.
 BLEU measures how similar the rewritten sentences are to golden ones.
 Exact match means the rate of the generated totally equaled to the golden.